 1973: Dave begins making wine in his home cellar; his first wine, Zinfandel, is made with grapes sourced from the Benito Dusi Vineyard.
 Dave picks the grapes from the Benito Dusi Vineyard and loads them into wooden crates lent by Beni to Dave.

 1973: Dave starts his research of microclimates in the Paso Robles area.
-He is looking for the best climate and soil in which to plant the three noble Italian varieties and Zinfandel grapes.
+He is looking for the best climate in which to plant the three noble Italian varieties and Zinfandel grapes.
 He has determined that grapes for other wine varietals that he wants to make can be sourced from growers in other microclimates.

 1974: Dave makes his second vintage of Zinfandel from Benito Dusi Vineyard grapes.